-Gabriel Hankins is Assistant Professor of English at Clemson University.
-His current book in progress is Interwar Modernism and Liberal World Order.
+Gabriel Hankins is Associate Professor of English at Clemson University.
+His first book is Interwar Modernism and the Liberal World Order (Cambridge University Press, 2019).

 It’s been nearly a year now since the publication of M/m’s special issue on Weak Theory, a year of conversations both here on Print Plus—and, as Aarthi Vadde and Melanie Micir point out, across a range of other professional and para-professional spaces of engagement.
 Many thanks to all who have taken part!